aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-text/wordart/_index.md

 ![todo:image_alt_text](image-20200930114816-9.png)

-We apply a 3D effect to the text with this Java code:
+We apply a 3D effect to the text with this PHP code:

 ```php
   $textFrame->getTextFrameFormat()->getThreeDFormat()->getBevelBottom()->setBevelType(BevelPresetType::Circle);